 So, where do you start?

-A 'Power Requirement Generator' (an App we hope to release shortly) allowed us to quickly change and modify (or more correctly, teach us) how to conserve energy and make best use of the power throughout the various parts of the day.
+A 'Power Requirement Generator' (a simple Excel spreadsheet we made) allowed us to quickly change and modify (or more correctly, teach us) how to conserve energy and make best use of the power throughout the various parts of the day.

-More importantly, the Electrical Matrix (a list of appliances with their associated volts, amps and wattage), gave us the power needed to meet our newly planned energy budget during various times of the day.
+More importantly, the Electrical Matrix (another Excel spreadsheet with a list of appliances with their associated volts, amps and wattage), gave us the power needed to meet our newly planned energy budget during various times of the day.